2024 United States presidential election in Michigan: Analysis

 This was the first time since 1988 in which Michigan voted more Republican than neighboring Wisconsin, and the first election since 1992 in which Michigan was not the most Democratic-leaning of the three Rust Belt swing states (including Wisconsin and Pennsylvania).
+Michigan shifted rightward by about 4.2 points from 2020, the strongest such shift in the three Rust Belt swing states.

-Following the 2024 election, Michigan, Pennsylvania and Wisconsin hold the longest active streak among states of voting for the winning presidential candidate, having done so in the last five presidential elections.
+Following the 2024 election, Michigan, Pennsylvania, and Wisconsin hold the longest active streak among states of voting for the winning presidential candidate, having done so in the last five presidential elections.
 In addition, the three states have voted for the same candidate in nine consecutive presidential elections.
 Trump's victory in the state made him the first Republican candidate to carry Michigan twice since Ronald Reagan did so in 1980 and 1984.

 Trump became the first Republican candidate to win Michigan without carrying Kent County, home of Grand Rapids, since Charles Evans Hughes in 1916 and the first Republican to ever win the White House without it; Kent County had long been key to Republican victories in Michigan in past elections.
-Kent County and neighboring Ottowa County (which swung leftward) are plurality-Dutch ancestry.
+Kent County and neighboring Ottawa County (which swung leftward) are plurality-Dutch ancestry.

 Notably, Trump became the first Republican to win a plurality of the vote in Dearborn, home to a large Arab-American community, since 2000.
 This was part of Harris underperforming nationwide among voters of color (i.e. Hispanic voters, Asian voters, and Native American voters).
+Harris's loss in Dearborn has also been attributable to Biden's handling of the Gaza war.